 Remember to check with the internship sponsor or MOJO for application deadlines related to your internship!
 Some of these are in early October and others may be later in the semester.

-If you have secured an internship and would still like to apply for academic credit you may still do so through MOJO until December 9.
-Please email Doug Adams in EIA in addition to completing your MOJO application.
-Once the application is approved you would then be able to use the Add/Drop process to drop the course and register for the internship (INT600).
+If you secure an internship after that date and would still like to apply for academic credit, you may still do so through December 9.
+Please e-mail Mary Lothrop in CCI in addition to completing your application.
+Once the application is approved, you would then be able to use the Add/Drop process to drop the course and register for the internship (INT600).

 What is an internship?